Kenny Morris (musician): Life and career

 After leaving the Banshees, Morris worked as a drummer with Helen Terry and other musicians for live stage sets.
 He recorded and produced a 12" inch vinyl featuring two spoken words, performed by Dorothée Lalanne; "La Main Morte" and "Le Testament d'Auguste Rodin".
 "La Main Morte" was a film soundtrack co-composed with Maybury and Jean-Pierre Baudry (from French band Marc Seberg).
 "La Main Morte" was released on Genesis P-Orridge's Temple Records.

 Morris also directed five short films including La Main Morte, Blind Obedience, Le Trois Grace, Marilyn and Summer House.
 The films were all uploaded on his YouTube channel.

 In 1993, after living in London for twenty years, Morris moved to Ireland and, with a BA Honours degree in Fine Art, held several teaching posts.
 He ran an art gallery in Kildare Town in the late 1990s.

-He paints and draws and sells his work online via his facebook official site.
-He now resides in Cork, Ireland where he continues practicing and teaching Art.
+He paints and draws and sells his work online via his Facebook official site.
+He now resides in Cork, Ireland where he continues practicing and teaching art.

-In January 2021, he revealed in an interview that he had written his autobiography.
+In January 2021, he revealed in an interview that he had written his memoir.
+The book is scheduled for publication in 2026.

+In March 2024, there was an exhibition of his artworks in Dublin; the art show was titled "A Banshee Left Wailing".